brlutz/PokerStudier/README.md

 * Hand reviewer for hand types
 * Actions parsing for hero
 * Filter scaffold for future hero actions filtering
+* A "Hand Compiler" utility that will allow you to merge all your hand history into one file

 ![Example Image](https://raw.githubusercontent.com/brlutz/PokerStudier/master/example.JPG "Example")